 Cal-Adapt Analytics Engine

-The Analytics Engine provides computational and analytical resources to foster use of climate data in research and planning.
-It is part of the new Cal-Adapt Enterprise that aims to provide climate data and analytics for California’s ambitious energy and climate goals.
+The Analytics Engine is part of the new Cal-Adapt Enterprise that provides computational and analytical resources for research and planning to achieve California’s ambitious energy and climate goals.

-The Analytics Engine is co-produced, meaning the content and format of what can be found here is developed collaboratively by connecting data producers (scientists and modelers), technical staff (programmers and developers) and user-stakeholders.
+The Analytics Engine is co-produced, meaning the outputs, content and format are developed collaboratively by data producers (scientists and modelers), technical staff (programmers and developers) and users.

 This guide is intended for a technical user with prior computing experience who needs to query and analyze high resolution downscaled climate data for any of the following: